magnusviri/tea-notes/README.md

 	print("Hi")

-To exexute they python script, do the following.
+To execute the python script, do the following.

 	tea +python.org ./script.py

-I think `+python.org` will install python or add python to the path.
+The `+python.org` will install python if needed and then open a shell with the python environment activated.
+Tea then runs the commands that come after in that shell.
+So "+pkg" creates or activats a virtual environment.

 At this stage, Tea isn't a replacement for Homebrew.
 The biggest reason is that using Tea looks like this.

-	tea +identifier command args
+	tea +pkg command args

 This is how you execute wget: